 4. DATA, PRIVACY, SECURITY, AND TELEMETRY

 4.1 If Company, Users, or any third parties acting on Company’s behalf, access or use the Services to collect, store, process, transmit, any Personal Data, Company shall ensure that all such activities and use comply with applicable laws and data subject rights.
 Company shall provide legally adequate privacy notices to the required parties, and obtain all necessary consents from the data subjects of the Personal Data (and parental consents where applicable), including under the Children’s Online Privacy Protection Act (“COPPA”), the General Data Protection Regulation (“GDPR”), California Consumer Privacy Act (“CCPA”) and similar laws.
-Company represents to Seagate that Company has provided all necessary privacy notices, obtained all necessary consents, and possesses lawful grounds to allow Company to access and use the Services in accordance with the terms of this Agreement and applicable laws.
+Company represents to Seagate, its contractors, and Affiliates that Company has provided all necessary privacy notices, obtained all necessary consents, and possesses lawful grounds to allow Company to access and use the Services in accordance with the terms of this Agreement and applicable laws.
 Company is responsible for notifying Seagate if any data collected or stored using the Services must be deleted under applicable laws.

 4.3 Diagnostics and Telemetry Data.
 Seagate may store diagnostic and telemetry data about the operation of the Services, including performance, usage, configuration, and errors (“Telemetry Data”).
 Seagate may periodically transmit and receive the Telemetry Data from the Services.
 Company Data does not include Telemetry Data.
 Seagate does not access or transmit Company Data as part of the Telemetry Data.
 Seagate retains all rights, title, and interest to the Telemetry Data.